-Service erp1 will be stopped on node test3 Service reports will be stopped on node test3 Service inventory will be stopped on node test3 Service shipping will be stopped on node test3 Database dbsales will be started on node test3 Service orderentry will be started on node test3 Service billing will be started on node test3 Service browse will be started on node test3
+''' Service erp1 will be stopped on node test3 Service reports will be stopped on node test3 Service inventory will be stopped on node test3 Service shipping will be stopped on node test3 Database dbsales will be started on node test3 Service orderentry will be started on node test3 Service billing will be started on node test3 Service browse will be started on node test3 Service search will be started on node test3 Service salescart will be started on node test3 Service salescart will be started on node test3 Service salescart will be moved from pool backoffice to pool online '''

-'''

-Service search will be started on node test3

-Service salescart will be started on node test3

-Server test3 will be moved from pool backoffice to pool online

-'''

 As shown in the preceding example, modifying a server pool can result in many resource state changes.
-You can use a policy set through either Oracle Clusterware or Oracle Database Ouality of Service Management.
+You can use a policy set through either Oracle Clusterware or Oracle Database Quality of Service Management.

-- · srvctl modify srvpool - srvctl relocate server - SRVCTL Usage Information SRVCTL is installed on each node in a cluster by default.
-To use SRVCTL, log in to the operating system of a node and enter the SRVCTL command and its parameters in case-sensitive syntax. - Oracle Clusterware Administration and Deployment Guide - Oracle Database Quality of Service Management User's Guide
+srvctl modify srvpool

+- srvctl relocate server - SRVCTL Usage Information SRVCTL is installed on each node in a cluster by default.
+To use SRVCTL, log in to the operating system of a node and enter the SRVCTL command and its parameters in case-sensitive syntax. - Oracle Clusterware Administration and Deployment Guide

-1.7.4 Policy-Based Cluster Management
+Policy-Based Cluster Management